 2-factor authentication for students

-An additional layer of security that prompts you to verify your identity whenever you log in to certain University systems and services.
+An additional layer of security that prompts you to verify your identity when you log in to some University services.

-The University’s 2-factor authentication service is provided by a company called Duo.
+The University’s 2-factor authentication service is provided by Duo.

 All undergraduate and postgraduate taught (masters) students need to use Duo to log in to: